GoogleCloudPlatform/appengine-tck/README.md

 ---------------------

 For each set of tests we want to get code coverage, needs a coverage.txt file, where we list all the classes / interfaces whose usage we track.
+Deprecated classes, interfaces, and methods will not be reported.

 e.g. TaskQueue code covereage

+    file: appengine-tck/tests/appengine-tck-memcache/coverage.txt

     com.google.appengine.api.taskqueue.Queue

 This will print out all Queue interface usage in our TaskQueue tests.

 You can either see the results in console while the build is running, or at the end open index.html file in TCK root.
+A csv file is also generated which can be imported into a spreadsheet.

 You can override which file name is used to lookup to list classes / interfaces.
 This is done either by changing the coverage plugin's configuration in pom.xml or using -Dcoverage.file system property.

+    cd appengine-tck
     mvn clean install -Dcoverage.file=coverage.txt.all

+Or just:

+    cd appengine-tck
+    mvn clean install

+to get the default coverage report.

 Running the tests
 -----------------